On the Complexity of Learning Nash Equilibria: The Impossibility Conjecture for General Dynamics

 We believe that {\bf PG} as defined above captures reasonably well the process of proving the Impossibility Conjecture by a black-box proof.
 Hence, the following result can be seen as evidence that discovering a black-box proof of the Impossibility Conjecture is problematic and unlikely:

 \begin{theorem} If $\Ptime \neq \PPAD$, {\bf PG} is a forced win by Alice. \end{theorem}

 \paragraph{Remark:} Recall that {\bf PG} is of interest only if $\Ptime \neq \PPAD$, because the Impossibility Conjecture would be false if $\Ptime = \PPAD$ via Type 1 dynamics. \begin{proof} We shall describe a winning strategy for Alice.
-In the run of the {\bf PG} on a game $G$, in the first, interactive stage of the Proving Game, Alice responds to each of Bob's queries $x$ with $\phi(x)= x+ 2^{-|G|}\cdot{\dot \beta(x)}$, where $\dot \beta$ is the direction of a standard game dynamic called the {\em Brown-von Neumann-Nash dynamic}, defined for each strategy $a$ of player $i$ as follows:
+In the run of the {\bf PG} on a game $G$, in the first, interactive stage of the Proving Game, Alice responds to each of Bob's queries $x$ with $\phi(x)= x+ \gamma {\beta(x)}$.
+Here $\gamma$ is an exponentially small quantity in the size of the game, $\gamma = f(|G|)2^{-|G|}$, where $f$ is some polynomial that arises as a function of $r(|G|)$.
+The vector $\beta$ is the direction of a standard game dynamic called the {\em Brown-von Neumann-Nash dynamic}, defined for each strategy $a$ of player $i$ as follows \cite{sandholm2010population}:

 Here, $u_i$ is the utility function of player $i$ and $\bar u_i$ the average utility weighted over all strategies, while the $[.]_+$ notation takes the max between zero and the argument.
 Intuitively, this is a best response dynamic in which each player moves probability mass to the strategies that have above average utility.
+Importantly, its fixpoints are exactly the Nash equilibria.

 It is important to note that this gives Bob no new information, because Bob could compute $\phi(x)$ in polynomial time without input from Alice.
 In addition, the fixed points of this dynamic are exactly the Nash equilibria \cite{sandholm2010population}, so Bob cannot compute a fixed point in polynomial time.

 Now notice that the interaction between Alice and Bob so far can be seen as a candidate deterministic algorithm with the game $G$ as input: the algorithm can output the polynomially many query points put forward by Bob, and check whether one of them is a $\frac{1}{r(|G|)}$-approximate Nash equilibrium. {\em Our proof of the theorem will focus on the run of the {\bf PG} on the particular game $G$, guaranteed by Lemma 5.1, on which this algorithm fails,} and will establish that Alice will prevail in this game, completing the proof of the theorem.
 Among the infinitely many such games, we shall choose one that is large enough so that certain asymptotic inequalities hold.
+This simplifies the analysis considerably.